Virginia Workers Compensation Attorney

 - Do you have a written guide that explains the workers’ compensation process in Virginia?
-If you hire a qualified and experienced attorney, then he or she may spend a lot of time in court, negotiating at settlement mediations, or deposing witnesses.
+If you hire a qualified and experienced lawyer, then he or she may spend a lot of time in court, negotiating at settlement mediations, or deposing witnesses.
 You may have to wait up to 24 hours to get a call back.
 We understand that sometimes you don’t want to have to wait for an answer to your question.
 That’s why we’ve created a written guide that explains the steps involved in a Virginia workers’ compensation claim and published numerous articles on our website -to help you get accurate and up-to-date information as soon as possible.

 - Do you work on a contingency basis?
 The days, weeks, and months after a work accident can be filled with uncertainty and stress.
 You don’t know if you’ll ever recover and be able to return to work.
 And you don’t know how you’ll pay for food, shelter, and your medical bills.
 We understand that, which is why we work on a contingency basis.
 We don’t get paid unless you get benefits.
 We recommend that you avoid a workers compensation attorney who wants to charge you by the hour.
-Read our article on workers compensation attorney fees for more information.
+Read our article on workers comp attorney fees for more information.

 - Have you represented insurance companies in the past?
 This can be a good thing.
 A Virginia workplace accident lawyer who has represented insurance companies in the past may have a better idea of insurance defense tactics and how your employer’s particular insurance company and claims adjuster value cases.
 This can be helpful at hearing and in negotiating a resolution.

 - Who does most of the work on my case?
-Will the attorney you speak with handle your case, including the deposition, hearing, and all motions and briefs.
+Will the workers comp attorney you speak with handle your case, including the deposition, hearing, and all motions and briefs.
 Or will an associate attorney handle your work injury case.
 You should want the senior attorney to handle your case.

 Great workplace accident attorneys come in all different personalities, ages, and styles.
 But most have the following three characteristics: